x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/setSessionAttr_en.md

     The value of the role in parameter "PreferedInstance" is better than or inferior to the value of the instance when selected according to the rules, and has nothing to do with the value of parameter "PreferedInstanceMode".

-    Format: `PreferedInstaceMode: "random"`
+    Format: `PreferredInstaceMode: "random"`

+- PreferredPeriod ( *number* ): Specify the effective period of the preferred instance in seconds.
+The default is the value of the parameter "preferredperiod" in the coord node configuration file.
+If the "preferredperiod" is not configured, the default is 60.

+    - After each "PreferredPeriod" valid period, the read request will will re-select the appropriate instance for query according to the value of "PreferredInstance".
+    - The value range of this parameter is [-1, 2^31-1]; a value of -1 means no invalidation; a value of 0 means that the last selected instance is not used for this query and reselected according to parameter "Preferredinstance".
+    - This parameter is only applicable to SequoiaDB v2.8.9, v3.2.5 and above.

+    Format: `PreferredPeriod: 60`

-- PreferedStrict ( *boolean* ): Specifies whether the node selection is strict mode.
+- PreferredStrict ( *boolean* ): Specifies whether the node selection is strict mode.
+The default value is false, non-strict mode.

-    When specified as strict mode, the node can only be selected from the ID specified by parameter "Preferedinstance".
+    When specified as strict mode, the node can only be selected from the instance value specified by the parameter "Preferredinstance". if "Preferredinstance" does not specify an instance value, this parameter does not take effect.

-    Format: `PreferedStrict: true`
+    Format: `PreferredStrict: true`

-- PreferedPeriod ( *number* ): Specify the effective period of the priority instance, in seconds.

-    Format: `PreferedPeriod: 60`

 - Timeout ( *number* ): Specify the timeout period for the session to perform operations, in milliseconds.